Why are shareholder’s agreements so important and why your business needs one

 Even though a shareholders’ agreement is a formal document, it is something personal and specific to a company and its owners.
 This is usually not the case with the articles of association, which are rarely sufficiently adapted to the concrete situation and are also open to public consultation.
 A shareholders’ agreement gives you and your co-founders the chance to have honest conversations, so that when the startup grows, there are no more conflicts, either professional or personal.
 Therefore, a shareholders’ agreement should be tailor-made and drafted in such a way that there is no room for ambiguity.

-dups guides you from A to Z through the complete process.
+dups guides you the whole process.
 Contact us!

 By Lien Verhasselt